devest-app/camino-network-bridge/README.md

 #### Key Features
 - **Network Bridging:** Responsible for bridging to other networks and rewarded for validation efforts.
 - **Preconfiguration:** Nodes need to be preconfigured before joining the network.
-- **Signaling Service Connection:** On startup, nodes contact the signaling service to connect to the private network.
-- **Peer Communication:** Use the `simple-peer` library (JavaScript version) to establish connections with other nodes.
+- **Peer Communication:** Use `express` to establish communication with other nodes.
 - **Event Listening:**
   - Nodes listen to chain events every 10 seconds.
-  - They check for `TransferInitiated` and `TransferCompleted` events.
+  - They check for `TransferInitiated`, `TransferCompleted`, `TransferBlocked` events.
 - **Transaction Management:**
   - On finding a new transfer initiated event, the main node collects signatures from all other validators and submits the transaction once all signatures are collected.
+- **Executor node election**
+  - When transfer is completed on the destination chain, next node responsible for collecting the signatures and compliting transaction is selected at random.
 - **Unauthorized Transfer Detection:**
   - Nodes can detect unauthorized transfers and lock the bridge contracts if necessary.
   - Locking the bridge allows for additional time to investigate the issue.
   - Once the bridge is locked, funds in the contract can only be transferred only to a validator address.
 - **Notifications and Voting:**
   - Utilizes Telegraph to notify if contracts are locked.
-  - Facilitates voting for adding/removing validators and setting validator rewards.
+  - Facilitates voting for adding/removing allowed tokens, adding/removing validators and setting validator rewards.
 - **Security:** Each node has its own private key, which must be protected.

 #### Workflow
 1. **Startup:**
-   - Node contacts the signaling service to connect to the private network.
+   - Nodes need to be provided with the private key of the public address set in the smart contracts.
 2. **Peer Network Connection:**
-   - Establishes connections with other nodes using the `simple-peer` library.
+   - Nodes communicate with each other with `express` library.
 3. **Event Listening:**
    - Listens to chain events every 10 seconds.
 4. **Transaction Initiation:**